sweet-security/candystore/README.md

 On an unexpected crash or an unclean shutdown, Candy features an efficient rebuild mechanism.
 It resumes from the latest successful checkpoint and rapidly replays only the recent mutating operations, restoring the full, robust state from the append-only data files.

+The durability guarantee is therefore checkpoint-granular: a write is guaranteed to survive power loss once a checkpoint (or an explicit `flush()`) completes after it.
+Writes made after the last checkpoint are replayed if they reached the disk, and lost otherwise.
+Checkpoints run every `checkpoint_interval` (default 5s) or every `checkpoint_delta_bytes` written (default 128KB), whichever comes first, and can be forced with `checkpoint()` when you need a synchronous durability point.

 Starting with v1.0, those append-only data files are also the on-disk compatibility contract.
 By default (`Config::port_to_current_format = true`), Candy uses that same rebuild path when it encounters an outdated index-file version alongside data files whose format is still recognized.
 In that case it recreates only the `index` and `rows` files and rebuilds them from the append-only data files.

 This does not make arbitrary older releases compatible.
 The v1.0 compatibility promise applies to stores written with the stable v1.x data-file format; if the data-file format itself is not recognized, open still fails.